Ed1123/100-days-of-code/log.md

 **Thoughts:** A day with a lot of code.
 Unfortunately I didn’t have the results I expected.
 Tomorrow will be another day to keep trying.

+### Day 69: March 24, 2020 (Debugging and started Week 6)

+**Today's Progress**: I feel so proud of myself for not giving up in the 2 problems I left from week 4.
+I completed them and today I finished submitting them, debugging them in the process.
+Week 4 and Week 5 finish with 100 score. :D

+**Thoughts:** A normal day.
+Some video games and debugging.

 **Link(s) to work**